METEO 3 Lesson 11 Images

 Text description of the Atacama Desert from space and on the ground image.

 The image is divided into two distinct parts.
-On the left side, there is a satellite view of Earth, highlighting a vast, elongated area of terrain with shades of brown and red, likely a desert region, running vertically through the frame.
-This area is partially covered by a long, dense band of white clouds, contrasting with the darker land below.
-The curvature of the Earth is visible, emphasizing the vastness of the landscape and the atmosphere.
+On the left, a satellite view of Earth highlights a vast, vertically oriented region rendered in shades of brown and red, suggesting a desert landscape.
+Adjacent to this terrain is a long, dense band of white clouds, which sharply contrasts with the darker ocean below.
+The curvature of the Earth is clearly visible, emphasizing the scale of both the landmass and the atmosphere.

-On the right side, there is a terrestrial view from within a desert.
-The foreground features rugged, light brown rock formations and sandy soil, with various textures and irregular shapes.
-In the distance, there are faintly visible mountain peaks under a clear blue sky, suggesting an arid climate.
+On the right, the image shifts to a ground‑level view within a desert environment.
+The foreground contains rugged, light‑brown rock formations and sandy soil with varied textures and irregular shapes.
+In the distance, faint mountain peaks are visible beneath a clear blue sky, reinforcing the arid conditions depicted in the scene.

 temperature anomalies near the top of the troposphere from January to March 1998